 Hail Satan? profiles a specific group, The Satanic Temple, founded in 2013, which has chapters and affiliates around the globe, including here in Santa Cruz.
 The film begins with the Temple’s spokesperson phoning the press regarding an upcoming rally.
 While Temple members suit up in dime store Halloween capes, the spokesperson patiently spells out the word “Satanic” to a reporter (“That’s ‘S’ as in ‘Sam’”), effectively setting the comedic tone for the entire film.

 It turns out that the members of The Satanic Temple are just a bunch of nontheistic political activists.
 As one of them puts it, the Temple’s founding principle is, quote-unquote, to troll people.
 When they exclaim “Hail Satan,” it’s a calculated tongue-in-cheek provocation intended to goad the narrow-minded into revealing their ignorance and intolerance.
 And it works!
 In one archival clip, we’re shown an irate citizen yelling at an Arizona city council meeting, “They want to bring death and destruction to Phoenix!!!”

 In reality, The Satanic Temple performs a lot of admirable charity work, such as providing clean socks to the homeless, organizing blood drives and keeping our shores clean, just as our local chapter has been doing for Seabright State Beach going on two years now.
 And Hail Satan? is quick to point out that the Temple founders and members don’t believe in Satan any more than they believe in God.
 What they do believe in is the separation of church and state as defined in the First Amendment of the U.S. Constitution.
-So when a Ten Commandments monument pops up on public grounds, their response is to petition the government for their right to put up a statue of Satan.
-It’s a clever way of exposing the slippery slope that’s created by granting special exceptions for Christianity, as well as an in-your-face reminder that America is religiously pluralistic.
+So, when a Ten Commandments monument pops up on public grounds, their response is to petition the government for their right to put up a statue of Satan.
+It’s a clever way of exposing the slippery slope created by granting special exceptions for Christianity, as well as an in-your-face reminder that America is religiously pluralistic.